hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05g-HTMLForms.md

 + [Visual feedback](#572-automatic-visual-feedback-while-typing)
   + most modern browsers proposing default behavior for validating input fields and forms
-  + built-in validation system: HTML5 automatically adds a CSS pseudo class to all input fields
+  + built-in validation system: HTML5 automatically add a CSS pseudo class to all input fields
   + invalid fields: inherit the `:invalid` pseudo class
   + valid fields: inherit the `:valid` pseudo class
   + improving your HTML form
-    + add some CSS rules to input fields
+    + adding some CSS rules to input fields
-    + add visual feedback to the validity of input fields values, e.g.,
+    + adding visual feedback to the validity of input field values, e.g.,
       + changing the color of the border of input fields
       + green/red icons on the right of the field
     + submitting the form: extra messages displayed as pop up text bubbles
       + default: providing default feedback on the input field's border
       + overridden by CSS rules
   + __best practice__: ALWAYS provide default CSS rules that give visual feedback to the user's input
-  + example: styling "required', "valid" and "invalid" fields
+  + example: styling "required", "valid" and "invalid" fields

     ```html
     <style>